gSchool/DNA-release-3/03-Phase-B/04_tactical_view.md

 ### !end-challenge

-### !callout-info
-## FY21 NDAA Sec.
-834
-Another pilot that is on-going that is evaluating opportunities to improve the Department’s processes and align to modern software development is the FY21 National Defense Authorization Act (NDAA) [**Sec.
-834. Pilot program on the use of consumption-based solutions to address software-intensive warfighting capability.**](https://www.congress.gov/bill/116th-congress/house-bill/6395/text)
-### !end-callout

 ## Data
 We know we have covered a lot here, but stay with us.
 We are on the last section: data- and data matters.